-The GHES program supports mentored research fellowship for investigators who are interested in studying diseases and conditions in low and middle-income countries (LMIC).
+The GHES program supports mentored research fellowship for investigators who are interested in studying diseases and conditions in low and middle income countries eligible for Fogarty training programs.

 The main objective of the program is to generate a new and young cadre of global health researchers, educators, and professionals who will be prepared to address the new challenges in global health, and specially the health challenges that arise from the world’s burgeoning human settlements known as slums that have developed in urban and rural communities in LMIC.